ViktorNova/musikernel/src/README_ARM.txt

-Compiling for ARM:
+# Compiling for ARM:
-(these instructions are not suitable for creating general purpose ARM packages, but you can use them to compile PyDAW for a specific development board like the ODROID, or the ARM Chromebook)

-# Install all required dependencies
+# Install all required dependencies for Debian or Ubuntu
 ./ubuntu_deps.sh

-# or
+# or for Fedora

 ./fedora_deps.sh

+# Uses -march=native , may work badly on some boards
-make native
+# make native

+PLAT_FLAGS="" make
 make install

-# or
+# or, MusiKernel is fully relocatable, you can do a root-less install
+# to any folder you'd like, and you can even move the folder later.

 make PREFIX=$(your prefix) DESTDIR=$(where you want to install it) install

-# ^PyDAW is fully relocatable, you can do a root-less install to any folder
-# you'd like, and you can even move the folder later.